alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 | Image                 | Edited image                |
 | Googly eye parameters | Locations of detected faces |

 Both the body and response of the post request are in JSON format.
 In both cases, the photo is serialized as a Base64 string.
 Additional parameters for the eye and pupil size can be included in the body.
-This allows the client to adjust these settings to personal preference.
+This allows the user to override the value of any of these settings to personal preference.
 The locations of the faces are returned for debugging purposes.

 The server runs through the following steps: